thomgardiner/filter-app/README.md

 # Filter App

-NOTE: The free Kairos API plan no longer exists and the live version of this is not functional.
+NOTE: The free Kairos API plan no longer exists so the live version of this is not functional.

 ![Filter App](https://github.com/thomgardiner/filter-app/blob/master/animeeyes.png?raw=true)